Divorce

 Nevertheless, situations may occur that make divorce the only option for the couple.
 If you are facing the prospect of an upcoming divorce, you do not need to try to navigate through the legal process on your own.

-Each divorce is unique due to the various circumstances that surround each case.
+Each divorce is unique due to the various circumstances surrounding it.
 Therefore, the attorneys of the Martino Law Group, LLC recognize that each case must be handled and resolved in such a way that contention and distress are minimized as much as possible.
 We recognize that if children are involved, this can make an already difficult situation even that much more worrisome.

-What Should I Do if I Think My Spouse is Going to File for a Divorce?
+What Should You Do if You Think Your Spouse Is Going to File for a Divorce?

 If you have strong reason to believe that your spouse may be ready to file for a divorce, there are several steps that you should take immediately.